Where’s My Center?

 That, in a nutshell, describes how much my wife and I knew about parenthood when we started on this path.
 Fortunately, we knew enough to question conventional parenting wisdom, and our research led to unconventional choices like homebirthing, cosleeping, and natural-pattern breastfeeding.

 We also had the very good fortune of finding an unconventional pediatrician who — when we couldn’t figure out why our baby cried whenever she wasn’t being held or carried — wrote a prescription to read Jean Liedloff’s classic, The Continuum Concept (TCC).
 To say that TCC changed my life is an understatement.
-I wouldn’t be writing this article or working as a parenting coach if not for the shift in perspective and the passion for progressive, natural parenting ignited by that book.
+I wouldn’t be writing this article or working as a parenting coach if not for the shift in perspective and the passion for natural, non-adversarial parenting ignited by that book.

 If you haven’t read or heard of The Continuum Concept, you can check out the links at the end of this article.
 For now, suffice it to say that TCC is about Liedloff’s experience of living with a tribe of Yequana Indians in the Amazonian rain forest, and how it radically altered her view of human nature and child-rearing.
 She recommends natural parenting practices that are more consistent with the conditions under which humans evolved — practices which are normal for the Yequana and most so-called “primitive” cultures, like carrying infants constantly.